 Cash App for nonprofits is a user-friendly way to accept donations online but lacks nonprofit-specific functionality.
 The platform also has a history of data security risks, high transaction fees, and customer service challenges.

-Remember, your nonprofit always has fundraising software options like Zeffy that deliver simplicity with reliable support and robust fundraising options at no cost.
+Your nonprofit always has fundraising software options like Zeffy that deliver simplicity with reliable support and full fundraising tools at no cost.
+Over 100K+ nonprofits have raised $2B+ through Zeffy, with $0 in fees taken from any of it.

 Explore how Stripe for nonprofits works, uncover fee details, and application steps for nonprofit discounts, and compare top alternatives to maximize your fundraising efforts.